Call for Papers

 Tool demonstration papers are expected to describe tools that implement a research approach.
 The tools are expected to be either mature prototypes or fully developed products ready for commercialization.
 We also encourage tool demonstration proposals complementing full technical papers.
 While a technical paper is intended to give the background information and point out the scientific contribution of a new program comprehension approach, the tool demonstration submission provides a unique opportunity to show how the scientific approach has been transferred into a working prototype.
 Potential authors of the research papers are highly encouraged to submit the corresponding tools in this track.
 Any of the conference topics of interest are appropriate areas for tool demonstrations.

-Submissions must conform to the ACM Article Template.
+- Submissions must strictly conform to the ACM conference proceedings formatting instructions specified above.
 Alterations of spacing, font size, and other changes that deviate from the instructions may result in desk rejection without further review.

-By submitting to the ICPC Tool Demo Track, authors acknowledge that they are aware of and agree to be bound by the ACM Policy and Procedures on Plagiarism and the IEEE Plagiarism FAQ.
-In particular, papers submitted to ICPC 2022 must not have been published elsewhere and must not be under review or submitted for review elsewhere while under consideration for ICPC 2022.
+- By submitting to the ICPC 2024 Tool Demo Track, authors acknowledge that they are aware of and agree to be bound by the [ACM Policy and Procedures on Plagiarism] and the [IEEE Plagiarism FAQ].
+Papers submitted to ICPC 2024 Tool Demo Track must not have been published elsewhere and must not be under review or submitted for review elsewhere whilst under consideration for ICPC 2024 Tool Demo Track.
 Contravention of this concurrent submission policy will be deemed a serious breach of scientific ethics, and appropriate action will be taken in all such cases.
 To check for double submission and plagiarism issues, the chairs reserve the right to (1) share the list of submissions with the PC Chairs of other conferences with overlapping review periods and (2) use external plagiarism detection software, under contract to the ACM or IEEE, to detect violations of these policies.

 Submissions to the Tool Demonstration Track that meet the above requirements can be made via the ICPC Tool Demo submission site by the submission deadline.
 Please, note that the Tool Demonstration Track will NOT follow a double-anonymous review process.
 The authors should not anonymize their papers and tools.